Holding Period Return

 Holding period return is not a standardized measure of return.
 A given holding period return might be for a single day or a 5-year period and we will not know.
 Comparison between holding period return on different investments directly is not appropriate.
 We need to find out the total time over which the return is calculated and then convert it to annualized holding period return.

-Holding period return can be calculated as follows:
+Holding period return can be calculated using the following formula:

 |Holding Period Return =||P1 − P0 + I|